The following glossary is a joint effort between Grant &

 - SponsorTop ↑

-- An outside agenda that provide funding or non-monetary project support.
-Examples: Department of Defense (DOD), National Endowment for the Arts (NEA), Annenberg Foundation, Fred Hutchinson Cancer Research Center (FHCRC).
+- An agency external to the UW that provides funding or non-monetary project support.
+Examples: National Institutes of Health (NIH), Department of Defense (DOD), National Endowment for the Arts (NEA), Annenberg Foundation, Fred Hutchinson Cancer Research Center (FHCRC).

 - Status CheckerTop ↑

-- This look-up tool extracts information about the status of new awards and administrative actions from SPAERC (OSP's administrative module in SAGE).
+- A look-up tool that extracts information about the status of new awards and administrative actions from SPAERC (OSP's administrative module in SAGE).
 Status Checker contains information for the past 60 days, and is updated each day at 6am.

 - Sub-budgetTop ↑

-- A budget established to account for an identifiable segment of an award (see PARENT).
+- A budget, subordinate to another budget, established to account for an identifiable segment of an award (see PARENT).
 It is also used when

 funding is given to individuals to complete an approved project from a University-controlled funding source.
 The budget information